maoschanz/emoji-selector-for-gnome/README.md

 > There is no racialized smileys / LGBT peoples / gender-specific activities in your extension, you fascist !

-I'm sorry about that, but most fonts have a bad technical support for these "compound" caracters, so i prefered doing without these emojis.
+I'm sorry about that, but most fonts have a bad technical support for these caracters, so i prefered doing without these emojis.
 However the source code is actually very simple, so you can easily edit it (even if you don't know javascript), and add yourself whatever you need.